Tony Foster (artist)

 Richard Anthony Foster (born 2 April 1946), known as Tony Foster, is a British artist-explorer and environmentalist who documents wilderness landscapes worldwide through his large-scale artworks created on-site.
 The artworks are watercolour and graphite on paper and include diary excerpts, collected souvenirs, maps, and talismans.
-Since 1982, Foster has completed seventeen thematically-related watercolour diaries or Journeys.
+Since 1982, Foster has completed nineteen thematically related watercolour diaries or Journeys.

 Early life

 Tony Foster was born in New York, Lincolnshire, England, in 1946.
 He trained as an art teacher and taught for seven years before serving as a Regional Arts Officer for the South West Arts Council of Great Britain.
 He is a self-taught artist, initially working in mixed media and silkscreen as a pop artist.
 Inspired by the methodology of J. M. W. Turner, and Foster's interest and passion for wildernesses and painting en plein air, he chose to focus on his own narrative observations, making art a full-time occupation at age 35.